 Read more: Sony A9 Mark II review

 The Sony A1 is everything that Sony says it is.
 It’s a technological triumph, a camera that really can do everything.
 Previously, cameras might offer speed, resolution or video capability, but the A1 offers all three, and even beats dedicated sports and video cameras at their own game.
 So is this the perfect camera?
 Not quite.
 The price is, and will remain, a major obstacle, and its appeal is limited to photographers who need everything it does, not just one or two of those things.
 This, together with its huge price, prevent it from being right at the top of this list.
 If you want resolution, the Sony A1 is second only to Sony's own A7R IV/IVA and the quirky Sigma fp L, but if you also want super-fast burst speeds and 8K video, then the A1 is the absolute king of the hill.
 In typical Sony style, though, it's a camera that does everything you want and some other things you might not that still bump up the price.

 Read more: Sony A1 review

 Best for video

-This is ANOTHER category that could soon be dominated by the Sony A1 – but the Canon EOS R5 could stake its own claim, as both these cameras can capture 8K video.
+This is ANOTHER category that should be dominated, technically, by the 8K Canon EOS R5 and the Sony A1.
 However, they do it at considerable expense and with some important limitations.
-So for videographers happy with 4K, here are some more cost-effective but equally practical candidates.
+So for videographers happy with 4K, here are two more cost-effective but equally practical candidates.